The B.E.S.T. Academy

 The B.E.S.T.
 Academy is a STEM certified all-boys school serving grade 6-12 students in Carey Park, Atlanta, Georgia.
 The school was opened in 2007, and for a short time was referred to as the boys single gender academy, but was later named by its first principal, Curt R. Green, in honor of neurosurgeon Ben Carson.
 B.E.S.T. is an acronym for Business, Engineering, Science, and Technology.

 Single-gender education

 The B.E.S.T. academy was initiated by Atlanta Public Schools based on the research of Michael Gurian, who asserts that girls and boys have different learning styles.
 To this effect, teachers at B.E.S.T. employ teaching strategies that are geared toward the general learning styles of boys.

 Curriculum

 The students at B.E.S.T. undergo an academic curriculum which includes language arts, social studies, reading, math, and science.

 Connections

-Students at BEST have an opportunity to take various connections classes.
+Students at B.E.S.T have an opportunity to take various connections classes.
 These include: